Francone – Comparing Two Big Italian Red Classics

 Then comes an elegant mouthful, nicely knitted together.
 There are no hard edges here, though the tannins still bring some typical austerity.
 The fruit shows dried cranberries, sour cherry, and raspberry.
 Meantime, understated vanilla, tobacco and leather notes from the maturation add background complexity.
 This wine is drinking now but will improve over the next couple of years.
 I expect that it will last another decade or more.

 The structure and complexity of the wine mean it will shine brightest as the centrepiece for any grand meal.
 The usual suspects are big roast meats and game, or anything with funghi, whether ceps or truffles.
 Try Brasato al Barolo.
 It’s a pot-roast using Brisket and Barolo wine.
-Not only was this dish a luxurious match; I also enjoyed the irony.
+Not only was this dish a luxurious match, but I also enjoyed the irony.

 UK availability: Independent Wine, £34.92